-Systematic study of Z began in 2008, when Jane's infant Vic was about 11 months old.
-At that point, he was already starting to sign although not yet to speak.
-Through regular and frequent field visits over the following 10 years, and continuing more sporadically until the present, the author has collaborated with members of the extended Z family on a project of extensive recording of naturally occurring and pseudo-experimental signed conversations.
-Research has focused on conventionalized lexical signs and syntax, on interactional structure, on the use of space, and on the sociolinguistics of this tiny speech/sign community (Haviland 2011, 2013a, 2013b, 2013c, 2014, 2020).
-Z is perhaps unique as an emerging family sign language to have been studied systematically, if not from its very birth, at least while still in active development during a first-generation.
-Importantly, ongoing study of Z includes close observation of the young Vic, from the time he started signing but did not yet speak, through his bimodal language acquisition and bilingual socialization into both Z and Tzotzil.
+The systematic study of Z began in 2008, when Jane's infant, Vic, was about 11 months old.
+At that point, he was already starting to sign, although not yet to speak.
+Through regular and frequent field visits over the following 10 years, and continuing more sporadically until the present, the author2 has collaborated with members of the extended Z family on a project of extensive recording of naturally occurring and pseudo-experimental signed conversations.
+The research has focused on the conventionalized lexical signs and syntax, on the interactional structure, on the use of space, and on the sociolinguistics of this tiny speech/sign community (Haviland 2011, 2013a, 2013b, 2013c, 2014, 2020a, 2020b).
+Z is perhaps unique as an emerging family sign language to have been studied systematically, if not from its very birth, at least while still in active development during a first generation.
+Importantly, the ongoing study of Z includes close observation of the young Vic, from the time he started signing but did not yet speak, through his bimodal language acquisition and bilingual socialization into both Z and Tzotzil.

-2.0 Emergence, complexity, and bimodality
+2. Emergence, Complexity, and Bimodality

-Language "emergence" involves (at least) two intertwined but distinct temporal scales and conceptual domains, one at the level of a language itself, and another at the level of individual language users.
-When an entire language "emerges," the process (hypothetical, except in the privileged case of young sign languages) begins with an initial cohort of language users.
+Language "emergence" involves (at least) two intertwined but distinct temporal scales and conceptual domains, one at the level of a language itself, and another at the level of the individual language users.
+When an entire language "emerges", the process (hypothetical, except in the privileged case of young sign languages) begins with an initial cohort of language users.
 "Emergence" encompasses changes over time in the resources users develop and employ for linguistic functions, as cohorts mature and reproduce themselves.
-Thus, in a case like Z, we can imagine an early stage in which Jane, interacting
+Thus, in a case such as Z, we can imagine an early stage in which Jane, interacting with her mother and sisters, began to develop a system of visual and tactile 'signs' (in an abundant Peircean sense) to accomplish a range of interactive social tasks.
+As I speculate above, there must have followed several subsequent stages when each new sibling joined the cohort of users, both building on and transforming the semiotic inventory already available and expanding it and, at the same time, elaborating the interactive repertoire required for new tasks and social exigencies.
+It was, presumably, one matter for Jane first to invent a method to draw her mother's attention (or vice versa), say, to a particular hen by manual means and another for Jane and her brothers to work out how to refer to chickens in general or to distinguish them from, say, turkeys or chicks at a "later stage" of referential complexity in the developing sign language.
+The resulting systematicity ultimately would constitute a new language.